-Cal Dive is a leading provider of subsea construction, maintenance and decommissioning services to the offshore natural gas and oil industry from the shallowest to the deepest waters in the Gulf of Mexico.
+Cal Dive is a leading provider of subsea construction, maintenance and decommissioning services to the offshore natural gas and oil industry in the Gulf of Mexico.
 In July 1990, the Company was purchased by a group of investors including current management and key employees.
 In September 1992, Cal Dive formed ERT as a wholly owned subsidiary to purchase producing offshore natural gas and oil properties which are in the later stages of their economic lives.
 In January 1995, certain of the funds managed by First Reserve Corporation ("First Reserve Funds") acquired 5,549,630 shares of the Company's Common Stock.
-In 1997, Coflexip purchased 3,699,788 shares of Common Stock, and Quantum was organized.
+In 1997, Coflexip purchased 3,699,788 shares of the Company's Common Stock, and Quantum was organized.
 Most of the Company's senior and middle operations management have been actively involved with Cal Dive since the mid-1980s.

 The Company traces its origins to California Divers Inc., which pioneered the use of mixed gas diving in the early 1960s when oilfield exploration off the Santa Barbara coast moved to water depths beyond 250 feet.
 Cal Dive commenced operations in the Gulf of Mexico in 1975.
+Since that time, the Company's growth strategy has consisted of three basic elements: (i) identifying niche markets that are underserviced or where no service exists, (ii) developing the technical expertise to provide the service and (iii) acquiring assets or seeking business alliances which fill the market gap.

-CDI's growth strategy has frequently involved expanding beyond the Company's main contracting base and developing innovative service capabilities to meet customer needs, including the following significant milestones:
+This growth strategy has frequently involved expanding beyond the Company's main contracting base and developing innovative service capabilities to meet customer needs, including the following significant milestones:

 - o 1984 -- SATURATION VESSELS: Custom designed the first DSV with moonpool deployed SAT diving systems dedicated for use in the Gulf of Mexico. - o 1986 -- TURNKEY CONTRACTING: Began providing subsea construction work on a fixed price basis enabling Gulf customers to better control project costs. - o 1989 -- SALVAGE OPERATIONS: Chartered, and later acquired, the CAL DIVE BARGE I for shallow water salvage operations, a business synergistic with the Company's traditional diving services. - o 1992 -- NATURAL GAS PRODUCTION: Formed a natural gas production company, ERT, to expand customer options for decommissioning of mature offshore properties and to expand off-season salvage activity. - o 1993 -- WELL SERVICING: Added a new upstream service, well servicing, as a complement to the Company's salvage services and to exploit the value of ERT properties through enhanced recovery techniques. - o 1994 -- DYNAMIC POSITIONING: Chartered a DP DSV for use in the Gulf of Mexico, enabling the Company to work through the winter months and in deeper water.
-This vessel, the BALMORAL SEA, was subsequently acquired in August 1996. - o 1995 -- DP DSV: Acquired and enhanced a DP DSV, the WITCH QUEEN, to expand the Company's marine construction and subsea services to include flexible pipelay, umbilical lay, coiled line pipe installation, decommissioning and ROV support. - o 1996 -- MULTI-SERVICE VESSEL: Acquired and enhanced a semisubmersible MSV, the UNCLE JOHN, as the cornerstone of the Company's Deepwater strategy, thereby expanding its product line to include geotechnical investigation, laying of infield flowlines, installation of flexible jumpers, hard jumpers, platforms and risers, and turnkey field development. - o 1997 -- STRATEGIC ASSET ACQUISITIONS AND ALLIANCES: Added three Deepwater vessels, created the Quantum venture with Coflexip and implemented other formal alliance agreements with offshore service and equipment providers to enhance CDI's ability to provide the necessary services and assets for full field development and life of field management.
+This vessel, the BALMORAL SEA, was subsequently acquired in August 1996. - o 1995 -- FIRST DP DSV: Acquired and enhanced a DP DSV, the WITCH QUEEN, to expand the Company's marine construction and subsea services to include flexible pipelay, umbilical lay, coiled line pipe installation, decommissioning and ROV support. - o 1996 -- MULTI-SERVICE VESSEL: Acquired and enhanced a semisubmersible MSV, the UNCLE JOHN, as the cornerstone of the Company's Deepwater strategy, thereby expanding its product line to include geotechnical investigation, laying of infield flowlines, installation of flexible and hard jumpers, platform risers and turnkey field development. - o 1997 -- STRATEGIC ASSET ACQUISITIONS AND ALLIANCES: Added three Deepwater vessels, created the Quantum venture with Coflexip and implemented other formal alliance agreements with offshore service and equipment providers to enhance CDI's ability to provide the necessary services and assets for full field development and life of field management.